UMH 16x5x32 [M4] / N38

 Physical properties of sintered neodymium magnets Nd2Fe14B

-- Significant importance in modern technologies – are utilized in HDD drives, electric motors, medical devices and various technologically advanced devices.
+- Wide application in advanced technologically fields – are used in HDD drives, electric motors, medical apparatus or other advanced devices.

 Disadvantages of neodymium magnets:

-- Potential hazard to health from tiny fragments of magnets can be dangerous, if swallowed, which becomes significant in the aspect of protecting young children.
-Furthermore, miniscule components of these devices have the potential to complicate diagnosis when they are in the body.
+- Possible danger to health from tiny fragments of magnets are risky, when accidentally ingested, which becomes significant in the context of children's health.
+Furthermore, small elements of these products can complicate diagnosis in case of swallowing.

 Dust and powder from neodymium magnets are flammable.